 The Part 2 project period is designed to provide experiential learning of failure analysis techniques through self-designed failure investigations.
 We will spend approximately seven weeks exploring a variety of topics in component failure.
-We'll mechanical failures (undue focus on stress) and environmentally influenced failures (severe environments), but you may find that your projects necessitate exploration of additional topics.
-The goals are simple: complete a failure analysis investigation; write a detailed, professional quality case study report of your findings; and present your findings to and respond to questions from the class.
+We'll focus on mechanical failures (undue stress) and environmentally influenced failures (severe environments), but you may find that your projects necessitate exploration of additional topics.
+The goals are simple: complete a failure analysis investigation (or two or three); write a detailed, professional quality case study report of your findings; and present your findings to and respond to questions from the class.